gmap888/gmap888/README.md

 #### Overview

-This project was developed during a hackathon, with a focus on implementing robust Quality Assurance (QA) practices.
+This project was developed during a hackathon,it was the winner project of this competition.
+With a focus on implementing robust Quality Assurance (QA) practices.
 As the QA lead, I played a pivotal role in ensuring the project's success through meticulous testing and strategic planning.

 #### Responsibilities